ga-wdi-curriculum/wdi-intro/readme.md

 as instructors and the unique features of the DC job market.
 Each lesson is designed by the instructor that's delivering it.

-We also iterate on this curriculum constantly, so technologies and concepts change with each cohort.
+We also iterate on this curriculum constantly so technologies and concepts change with each cohort.

 ### Course Content